 Armed man arrested at Missouri Walmart; no shots fired

-Police in Springfield, Missouri, say they have arrested an armed man who showed up a Walmart store wearing body armor, sending panicked shoppers fleeing the store.
+Police in Springfield, Missouri, said they arrested a man who showed up at a Walmart store carrying a rifle and wearing body armor, terrifying shoppers who fled from the store.

-Springfield police posted on Facebook that "an armed individual" was arrested.
+Springfield police posted on Facebook that "an armed individual" was arrested Thursday.
 No shots were fired.

-The Springfield News-Leader quoted Lt.
-Mike Lucas as saying that the man showed up Thursday afternoon wearing body armor and military-style clothing.
-He walked inside the Walmart carrying a "tactical rifle" and another gun.
-Lucas says the man had more than 100 rounds of ammunition.

-Lucas says an off-duty firefighter held the suspect, a 20-year-old man, at gunpoint until police arrived.

 The incident happened five days after a mass shooting at an El Paso, Texas, Walmart, left 22 people dead.